ajbucci/mod-pisound/README.md

 sudo apt install git

+#Clone the repository in your $HOME folder

+cd ~

 git clone https://github.com/CarloCattano/mod-PiSound

 cd mod-PiSound/

+sudo chmod +x setUsername.sh

 ./setUsername.sh

+./install.sh

+#select yes to realtime on jackd2 promt
 ```

 your user must be added to a group called audio and other perks explained in the [Linux Audio Wiki](https://wiki.linuxaudio.org/wiki/system_configuration) for best performance